 The Materials Processing Center (MPC), an interdisciplinary center within the School of Engineering, provides an environment where industry, government, and academia can collaborate to identify and address multidisciplinary issues in materials processing and manufacturing.

-For more information, contact Mark Beals, associate director, Room 12-007, 617-253-2129, email@example.com.
+For more information about MPC or the Industry Collegium, contact Mark Beals, associate director, Room 12-007, 617-253-2129, email@example.com.